aerfio/newtab_page/README.md

 ## Two independent note boxes

-Because I use the one in the top-left corner as long-term notes, and those under `Todo` button for temporary shit.
+Because I use the one in the top-left corner as long-term notes, and those under `Todo` button for temporary notes.

 ## Neat studies classes plan

 Hover over top right corner of screen (there's grey handle).
-Because I tend to forget this shit easily, so I need fast way to remember it.
+Because I tend to forget this plan easily, so I need fast way to remember it.

 ## Additional notes